 On Friday, January 1, 2021, President Trump signed into law S. 3418, “Safeguarding Tomorrow through Ongoing Risk Mitigation Act” or the “STORM Act.”
-The law authorizes the Federal Emergency Management Agency to provide capitalization grants to States to establish revolving funds to provide hazard mitigation assistance to reduce risks from disasters and natural hazards.
+The law authorizes the Federal Emergency Management Agency to provide capital grants to States to establish revolving funds to provide hazard mitigation assistance to reduce risks from disasters and natural hazards.
+The bill targets communities along the Great Lakes impacted by high lake levels over the past two years.

 The Bill Will Being Relief For Shoreline Communities Affected By High Great Lake Water Levels